eltaters/win2xcursor-python/README.md

 ## Installation

-This script requires the `numpy` and `pillow` libaries, which you can set up through a python virtual environment:
+This script depends on the `msgspec` and `pillow` libaries, which you can set up through a python virtual environment:

 ```bash
 # Set-up with pip